martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ### This state depends on

-Lists all the states and properties that this state depends on.
+Lists all of the states and properties that the selected state depends on.
 The dependency might or might not be exclusive.

 ### States dependent on this

-Lists all states that depend on this state.
+Lists all of states that depend on the selected state.
 The dependency might or might not be exclusive.

 ### Dialog statements

-Dialog statements are in essence the labels on the buttons which the reader clicks to make a decision.
+Dialog statements are in essence the labels on the buttons that are clicked by the reader whenever they make a decision.
 To create a dialog statement, the author needs to choose a state to which that dialog statement refers to.
 There can be different ways to reach some state in a story.
 Dialog statements can define labels for all states by using the "__ALL" token, or may use a specific state to define the dialog statement for that state.

 To create a dialog statement, you must select a state (or "__ALL") from the dropdown menu, and then click on the &#xf055; button.